sophiagavrila/hibernate-challenge/README.md

   * The username for all DB's are `postgres`
   * The password for all DB's are `postgres`
   * The ports for all DB's are `5432`
-> You will need to update the Hibernate configuration files to connect to your database.
+> You will need to update the Hibernate configuration files and POM.xml file in order to reconfigure dependencies and connect to your database.

 ### Your breakout room number determines your team number.